 “Countries recognize that people with disabilities have a right to an education.
 In order to realize this right without discrimination, countries agree to ensure the availability of an inclusive education system at all levels, as well as access to life-long learning.
 This means ensuring access to the general education system and the provision of supports and accommodations within the general education system.”

-Special Education Policy-BC Ministry of Education
+Inclusive Education Policy-BC Ministry of Education

 All students should have equitable access to learning, opportunities for achievement, and the pursuit of excellence in all aspects of their educational programs.
 Special Education Services: A Manual of Policies, Procedures and Guidelines.

 “Student with special needs:” A student who has a disability of an intellectual, physical, sensory, emotional or behavioural nature, has a learning disability or has special gifts or talents, as defined the in the Manual of Policies, Procedures, and Guidelines, Section E.

 All school districts receive a basic allocation of funding per student (including students with disabilities) registered in the school district from the Ministry of Education.
 In addition, a district is provided supplementary funding based up the needs of students within their district.
 In order to qualify such students must have been appropriately assessed and have an Individual Education Plan (IEP).

 *Please be aware that these funds are not attached to a specific student but are provided to school districts to support the needs of students within the district.
 Most districts in BC spend more on these programs than they receive, such as speech/language support, occupational support, behaviour support, etc.

 - See Special Education Services, Category Checklists – 2010, Ministry of Education

 - The School Act, Regulations, Ministerial Orders & Polices

 Should you be inclined to read legislation here are a few things to keep in mind about the Language of Policy: